VictorCabello/PersonalVimSettings/README.md

 	git clone --depth=1 https://github.com/VictorCabello/PersonalVimSettings.git ~/vimfiles

+After clone the repo you need to open your vim editor and execute the command **:PlugInstall** to install all the plugins.
+The first time that you open vim it would fail because some configurations depends of the plugins.

 I didn't test it in a linux environment jet but I am sure that the only change after run that command could be just add the following to your **~/.vimrc**.

     source ~/vimfiles/vimrc